Halle suspect confesses to Yom Kippur shooting | DW | 11.10.2019

 Read more: How can Germany better protect its synagogues?

-German Defence Minister Annegret Kramp-Karrenbauer in comments published in the Tagesspiegel newspaper on Friday said, "Our country and its basic order is being attacked from within."
-She also called for stronger security laws.
+German Defence Minister Annegret Kramp-Karrenbauer in comments published in the Tagesspiegel newspaper on Friday said "our country and its basic order is being attacked from within," and called for stronger security laws.

 Germany's upper house of parliament, the Bundesrat, on Friday held a minute of silence for the victims of the attack.